gnasses/PythonFlaskSQLAlchemyTemplate/README.md

 # PythonFlaskSQLAlchemyTemplate
 This Repo containst the default framework and skeleton for NetDevOps WebApps and APIs using Python/Flask/SQLAlchemy/Marshmallow.
-The repo contains a fully working sample application (after updating credentials).
-This ReadMe should contain documentation as to how to clone this code, break the link to this repo, and create a new repo for the new application.
+The repo contains a fully working sample 'show version' database application (after updating credentials).
+The purpose of this skeleton is to provide a base application that can be modified as needed for a new project.
+This ReadMe contains documentation as to how to clone this code, break the link to this repo, and create a new repo for the new application.
 Instructions are also provided for basic application deployment on a linux system.

 -----